reyemtm/parcel-viewer/README.md

 ## Update 7/23/17

 This app uses geojson-vt to cut vector tiles on the fly.
-Users might want to simply use Mapbox GL JS which uses geojson-vt natively, however Mapbox GL JS API does not have search capabilities built in for anything not rendered in the browser window, so those would have to be added separately.
+There will be an update soon that uses Leaflet 1.0.
+Users might also want to use Mapbox GL JS which uses geojson-vt natively, however Mapbox GL JS API does not have search capabilities built in for anything not rendered in the browser window, so those would have to be added separately.

 ## Open Parcel Viewer
 #### An [OVRDC App Template](https://ovrdc.github.io)